Key Takeaways

 While hip fractures can occur in any individual, they are most common in individuals who meet the following criteria.
 Higher risk factors of a hip fracture are also associated with an increased risk of death.

 Broken hips are more likely to occur to those over the age of 65.
 This vulnerability stems from several age-related changes.
 Bone density naturally declines, making bones weaker (osteoporosis).
 Muscle mass also diminishes, impacting balance and coordination.
-Falls become more likely and weaker muscles offer less protection during a fall, concentrating the impact on the hip.
-Additionally, pre-existing health conditions like arthritis or heart disease, more common in older adults, can further limit mobility and increase fall risk.
+Falls become more likely, and weaker muscles offer less protection during a fall, concentrating the impact on the hip, increasing the risk of femoral neck fractures and femoral head fractures.

 Broken Hip After 80